 Park Nicollet Foundation’s Community Partner grants are made possible by generous donors committed to supporting the health and well-being of the communities served by Park Nicollet clinics and Methodist Hospital.

-- Youth mental health, especially early intervention or
+- Youth mental health, especially programs that focus on:

 - Projects outside of the Park Nicollet service area